CHPGenetics/GMM-Demux/README.md

 If this is the first time you install a python3 software through pip, make sure you add the pip binary folder to your `PATH` variable.
 Typically, the pip binary folder is located at ```~/.local/bin```.

-The pip binary folder might locate at different locations if the user uses virtual enviroment.
+The pip binary folder might locate at a different location if the user uses virtual enviroment.
 Pay attention to the pip installation output.

 Here is an example installation output.
 The path of the pip binary folder is highlighted:
 <img src="path.png" width="500"/>